 The reverse launch technique is recommended.
 Holding the brakes, turn around to face the wing passing one set of risers over your head as you turn.
 We suggest building a "wall" by partially inflating your glider on the ground, thus sorting out the lines thoroughly.
-Check the airspace is clear and gently pull the glider up with the A risers.
+Check the airspace is clear and gently pull the glider up with the A1-riser and A2-riser.
 When the glider is overhead, check it gently with the brakes, turn and launch.
 In stronger winds, be prepared to take a couple of steps towards the glider as it inflates and rises.